haskus/haskus-system/WritingBindings.md

    deriving (Show,Eq,Enum,CEnum)
 ```

-If the values are not consecutive or don't start a 0, you can write your own
+If the values are not consecutive or don't start from 0, you can write your own
 CEnum instance:

 ```haskell